PrashamNagda/Covid_Project/README.md

-Here’s a README template for your COVID-19 data analysis project:

----

 # COVID-19 Data Analysis Project

 This project involves analyzing COVID-19 data, focusing on understanding the spread of the virus, its impact on different populations, and the progress of vaccination efforts globally.